 Applicable For: | Freshers & Experience |

-Maven comes with three built-in build life cycle phases:
+Maven comes with three built-in maven phases:

 - mvn pre-clean: It will execute the pre-clean only.